NBA 2K: Gameplay

 MyTeam mode, which was introduced in NBA 2K13, focuses on building a team of players and competing against other players' teams online.
 The player's primary venue for acquiring players for their team is card packs; the player purchases a card pack, which features random items the player can use in the mode, including players.
 In addition to compiling a select group of players, the player can also customize their team's jerseys and court, among other things.
 The game mode progressed even further on NBA 2K19, with a MyTeam tournament between the best Xbox and PS4 players for a prize of $250,000 occurring.
 Other online-focused modes have also been featured in the series, such as Pro-Am, which focuses on players building a team together with their custom players.

 In addition to regulation NBA games, street basketball has been featured in numerous games in the series.
 Created players and real players can be used in such modes; additionally, some celebrities have made appearances as playable characters in the series.
 In more recent games, the street basketball modes are titled Blacktop and MyPark.
 Blacktop is structured in the typical style of street basketball.
 MyPark consists of an open area filled with players who can join different games on different courts.
 Several games in the series feature a mode which allows the player to hold a slam dunk contest.

-Several games in the series have featured game modes that are exclusive to that particular game.
-NBA 2K11 featured the Jordan Challenge mode, in which players are tasked with recreating some of Michael Jordan's most memorable feats, such as scoring 69 points in a single game.
-NBA 2K16s mid-game commentary team remains the same, except Kerr has been replaced by Greg Anthony.
-The pre-game, halftime, and post-game shows now feature the returning Kenny Smith, in addition to Johnson and O'Neal.
-Director Spike Lee worked on the MyCareer mode.
-The soundtrack, which features 50 songs, was curated by DJ Khaled, DJ Premier, and DJ Mustard.
-A companion app featuring Paul George and developed by Cat Daddy Games was released alongside the game.